Great Barrington Declaration

 This procedure completely avoids capital gains tax (15% at my tax bracket).
 The reason is that the standard deduction for a child is $1,350, so as long as income is below that amount, there is no need to file or pay taxes.

 I wish I had known about this trick earlier, but it’s better to learn about it later than never.
-As I have substantial shares of VTI that I bought in 2010 for $60 per share but now are valued at around $335, I transferred a few shares to my kids’ UTMA accounts and sold them.
+As I have substantial shares of VTI that I bought in 2010 for $60 per share but are now valued at around $335, I transferred a few shares to my kids’ UTMA accounts and sold them.
 Turning appreciated stocks into cash is almost alchemy.